Open Accessibility Menu

 When asked about advice for other patients facing serious diagnoses, Patti adds, “Come here.
 This place will save your life.
 Because it has twice [for Bill].
 They saved his life.”

-Patti also notes that Southwest General isn’t just great at surgeries and cancer treatments; the aftercare and follow up has helped Bill regain his strength to “get back to him” and do what he loves.
-Today, Bill continues to enjoy his favorite hobbies: gardening, hiking, woodworking and getting on the road in the RV.
+Today, with the help from his Southwest General care team, Bill has regained his strength and has been able to “get back to him” and do what he loves: gardening, hiking, woodworking and getting on the road in his RV.